facebookarchive/oss-performance/README.md

 they can still be useful to profile, to find optimization opportunities that may carry over to a real site.

-This script sets up nginx, siege, and PHP5/PHP7/HHVM over FastCGI, over a TCP socket.
+This script configures and runs nginx, siege, and PHP5/PHP7/HHVM over FastCGI, over a TCP socket.
 Configuration is as close to identical as possible.

 The script will run 300 warmup requests, then as many requests as possible in 1